taubman33/react-router/README.md

 export default Results
 ```

-However, we need to update the parent (`App`) component's state when `Results` renders.
+We need to update the parent ( `App` ) component's state when `Results` renders.
 To accomplish this, let's create a method in `App` that sets `hasSearched` to false and then pass it down to `Results` via props:

 ```js
 // In App.js (inside of the App component)